ywilkof/spark-jobs-rest-client/README.md

 The kill request returns a boolean that forwards the cluster response as to whether the kill request was successfully issued or not.
 A kill request for a non-existing job will always return false.

+# Known Issues
+When using Spark's REST API, spark-default.conf is not being picked up.
+Simple solution to this is further elaborated on [my blog](http://yonatanwilkof.com/post/138342272704/spark-rest-job-submit-api-environment-variable).
 # License

  Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0